To submit an article online, and to check the status of your submission, you need to have an account with Architectural Histories

 Authors who publish with this journal agree to the following terms:

-We are pleased to announce that the Architectural Histories will no longer charge APCs to authors, thanks to a new partnership with Open Library of Humanities (OLH).
-OLH will provide funding for a proportion of articles published over the coming year, with EAHN continuing to support the remaining publications.
+Architectural Histories does not charge APCs to authors, thanks to a partnership with Open Library of Humanities (OLH) and the support of the EAHN.
+OLH generously provides funding for a proportion of articles every year, with EAHN supporting the remaining publications.